pcrock-thmdo/docker-intro/slides.md

 ### What is a (Linux) container?

 * "container" != "Docker"
-* A regular Linux process
+* Regular Linux process(es)
 * Runs directly on top of the Linux kernel
 * Has a "restricted view" of the world
-    * capabilities and namespaces
+    * control groups, namespaces, capabilities, blah blah blah

 ---